-Risks impacting TFG Opportunities and r
+Risks impacting TFG Opportunities and

 In South Africa, load shedding, the performance of state-owned enterprises, youth unemployment, social inequality, and corruption continue to be a concern and have been exacerbated by the COVID-19 pandemic.
 These factors impact both consumer and investor confidence, interest rate and inflation.
 Tension remains between China and Australia which could negatively impact supplier relationships for TFG Australia.
 COVID-19 and the success of the vaccination roll-outs will continue to impact all locations in which TFG operates.
-The Group has an incrincrease accessibility We continue to refine are regularly reviewe Resilience of the Group allows the Group to ta and increase our man We implemented opt resources and reduct
+The Group has an increase accessibility We continue to refin are regularly reviewed Resilience of the Group to trand increase our man We implemented op resources and reduction

 Trend Term

 Increasing S - M